What is CSDR?

 When will CSDR provisions be implemented?

-Areas of impact - as soon as a CSD is re-authorised (earliest possible date: Q1 2018)
+Areas of impact, as soon as a CSD is re-authorised

 Record keeping and reconciliation

-According to article 29, a CSD shall maintain, for a period of at least 10 years, all its records on the services and activities, so as to enable the competent authority to monitor the compliance with the requirements under this regulation.
+Article 29 requires CSDs to maintain, for a period of at least 10 years, all their records on the services and activities, so as to enable the competent authority to monitor the compliance with the requirements under this regulation.

 - CSD participants must reconcile their records with the information received from the CSD on a daily basis.